jet/propulsion/DOCUMENTATION.md

 ### Designing events for projection

+- egregious fields to keep simple things simple
 - Store in the derived data
 - Add at the end, just in time

+### Testing Projections

+#### Unit testing projections

+- No Propulsion required, but MemoryStore can help

+#### MemoryStore Projector; deterministic projections integration tests

+- `Propulsion.MemoryStore`; example of deterministic waits in a test

+#### Generalising MemoryStore Projector tests to hit a concrete store

+- Pointers to `proHotel` things

 ### Transactions